AdobeDocs/experience-manager-65.en/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
->The foundation components form component only supports the use of other foundation components form components (button, text, hidden, etc.).
-Using [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) form components within a foundation component form (and vice versa) is not supported.
+>The foundation components form component only supports the use of other foundation components form components (button, text, hidden, and so on).
+Using [core components](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/introduction.html) form components within a foundation component form (and conversely) is not supported.

 #### Start of Form {#start-of-form}

-This component is needed to define the start of a new form on a page.
+This component defines the start of a new form on a page.
 You can configure:

 * **Form**

     * **Thank You Page**

       The page to be referenced to thank visitors for providing their input.
-If left blank, the form re-displays after submission.
+If left blank, the form redisplays after submission.

     * **Start Workflow**